 A second edition of Runebound is now available.
 It plays basically like the first version, but with subtle alterations to make the game more difficult and take longer.
 Frankly, I think the changes work pretty well.
 Although entertaining, the first edition was a bit too easy.
 This new edition requires a bit more thought and strategy.

 Yet another update:

-OK, FFG is now (circa 2007) spewing Runebound add-ons, updates, and expansions at an alarming rate.
+OK, FFG is (as of this 2007 writing) spewing Runebound add-ons, updates, and expansions at an alarming rate.
 I'm not going to even bother trying to keep up with them here.
 Suffice it to say that some of them are good and some of them aren't.
 You're on your own.

 And yet another update:

 FFG released a third edition of Runebound in 2015.
 We haven't actually tried it yet (and in all probability never will), but it sounds like there have been some major changes to the guts of the game (as opposed to the simple tweaking that occurred between the first and second editions).